oxquantum-repo/AutoDot/README.md

 skimage
 ```
 ## Using the algorithm
-Using the aglgorithm varies depending on what measurment software you use in your lab.
+Using the algorithm varies depending on what measurment software you use in your lab or what you want to achieve.
 Specififically if your lab utilises pygor then you should call a different function to initiate the tuning.
+If you are unable to access a lab then you can still create a virtual enviroment to test the algorithm in using the Playground module.
+Bellow is documentation detailing how to run the algorithm for each of these situations.
 ### Without pygor
 To use the algorithm without pygor you must create the following:
 - jump